Texas California Florida Ohio | All States

 What the Competitive Index Measures

-If your school is placed in a classification where most other schools are larger, your program faces a competitive challenge.
-Your athletes compete against schools that draw from bigger student bodies, fielding deeper rosters with more specialized players.
-The competitive index quantifies this, giving parents and coaches a concrete number to understand their program’s competitive position.
+If your school sits in a class where most other schools are larger, the program is at a disadvantage.
+Those schools draw from bigger student bodies and usually field deeper rosters with more specialized players.
+The competitive index puts a number on that reality.

-The metric applies to 2,266 schools across our four-state database (Texas, California, Florida, and Ohio), providing a standardized way to compare competitive situations across different states and classification systems.
+The metric covers 2,266 schools across our four-state database (Texas, California, Florida, and Ohio), which makes it a useful way to compare competitive situations across different states and classification systems.

 How the Competitive Index Is Calculated

-The competitive index uses a straightforward formula based on enrollment percentile within a classification:
+The competitive index is based on enrollment percentile within a classification:

-For each school, we identify all other schools in the same state and classification.
-We then calculate where that school’s enrollment falls relative to the minimum and maximum enrollment in the group.
+For each school, we look at the other schools in the same state and classification, then calculate where that school’s enrollment falls between the minimum and maximum in the group.
 The result is a number from 0 to 1.

-A school at the bottom of its classification’s enrollment range receives a competitive index of 1.0.
-A school at the top receives 0.0.
-Schools in the middle fall somewhere between.
+A school at the bottom of its classification’s enrollment range gets a competitive index of 1.0.
+A school at the top gets 0.0.
+Schools in the middle land somewhere between.

-For example, imagine a Texas 4A classification where the smallest school has 600 students and the largest has 1,000 students.
-A school with 700 students would have a competitive index of 0.75, indicating they are on the smaller end but not the absolute minimum.
-A school with 950 students would have a competitive index of 0.125, indicating they are among the larger programs in their class.
+For example, imagine a Texas 4A classification where the smallest school has 600 students and the largest has 1,000.
+A school with 700 students would have a competitive index of 0.75, which puts it on the smaller end but not at the extreme.
+A school with 950 students would have a competitive index of 0.125, which puts it among the larger programs in the class.

-The calculation groups schools by both state and classification, recognizing that Texas 6A operates differently than Florida 6A or Ohio Division I. Each state has its own classification system with distinct enrollment ranges and competitive dynamics.
+The calculation groups schools by both state and classification, because Texas 6A does not work the same way as Florida 6A or Ohio Division I. Each state has its own system and its own enrollment ranges.

 Interpreting High vs Low Competitive Index